Swap out wasteful disposables for durable, reusable kitchen products that are budget-friendly, eco-friendly and much nicer to use.

 Linen bread bags – Natural linen is anti-microbial and keeps crusty bread fresh much better than plastic.

 Snack and sandwich bags – These washable cotton bags are popular for packed lunches but you can use them for storing food at home too.
+Here’s a whole post with my favorite reusable snack & sandwich bags.

 SWAP – Single-use Straws for: